MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    print(json.dumps(resp.json(), indent = 1, sort_keys = True))
    ```

-1. List all web services.
-Then, delete the second version we just published.
+1. List all web services, including those created by other users or in different languages.

    ```python
    #List all web services